Fabric of Our Nation

 Come sit with us.
 There’s plenty good room.

-Commissioned by CAAPA and co-written and performed by Shana Oshiro and Erin Ridge.
+Commissioned by CAAPA and co-written and performed by Shana Oshiro, Erin Ridge, and Edmond Charles.